The Preprocessor and Multi-File Projects

 -Wall -Wextra -std=c17

-Step 1 — Understanding What the Preprocessor Does
+Step One — Understanding What the Preprocessor Does

-Transforming a C program from source code into an executable file goes through four stages: preprocessing, compilation, assembly, and linking.
-The preprocessor is the first station, performing pure text transformations on the source file—any line starting with # is a preprocessing directive.
+Transforming a C program from source code into an executable file involves four stages: preprocessing, compilation, assembly, and linking.
+The preprocessor is the first station; it performs pure text transformation on the source file—all lines starting with # are preprocessor directives.

-The preprocessor does not understand C. It does not know what types or scopes are; it only mechanically performs replacements, deletions, and conditional selections.
-You can use gcc -E -P demo.c to view the preprocessed output and experience how "brutal" the preprocessor really is.
+The preprocessor does not understand the C language.
+It knows nothing about types or scopes; it mechanically performs replacements, deletions, and conditional selections.
+You can use gcc -E -P demo.c to inspect the preprocessor output and see how "brutal" it is.

-The behavior of #include is very straightforward—it inserts the entire contents of the specified file exactly as-is into the current position.
-This is why we say it is a text paste, not a module import.
+The behavior of #include is very direct—it inserts the entire content of the specified file exactly where it is located.
+This is why we say it is text pasting, not module importing.

-Step 2 — Mastering Macro Writing Techniques and Pitfalls
+Step Two — Mastering Macro Writing Techniques and Pitfalls

 #define kMaxBufferSize 1024